htcondor/htcondor/docs/users-manual/java-applications.rst

 :index:`Chirp`

-If a job has more sophisticated I/O requirements that cannot be met by HTCondor’s file transfer mechanism, then the Chirp facility may provide a solution.
+If a job has more sophisticated I/O requirements that cannot be met by HTCondor's file transfer mechanism, then the Chirp facility may provide a solution.
 Chirp has two advantages over simple, whole-file transfers.
 First, it permits the input files to be decided upon at run-time rather than submit time, and second, it permits partial-file I/O with results